stealkiller06/whatsapp-ai-bot/README.md

 @ai What's the main topic of discussion in this group?
 @ai Summarize the last 10 messages
 @ai Who has been most active in the chat today?

+@everyone Please read the pinned message!
+@everyone
 ```

+- When you use `@everyone`, the bot will mention all group members in a single message (or in batches for large groups), without showing their numbers in the message text.
+This is less spammy and notifies everyone cleanly.

 ## Project Structure